How Much FAFSA Money Will I Get?

 What Are the Eligibility Requirements?

 Many incoming and current college and graduate students are eligible for federal aid.
-Students must satisfy the following criteria to apply:
+Among the basic requirements, you must:

 • Be a U.S. citizen, national, or eligible noncitizen